kyntrp/KynSec-Portfolio/README.md

 <a href="https://www.linkedin.com/in/kyntarape999/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a currently a Technical Support Engineer (5+ years) and now I'm trying to pivot in Cybersecurity.
+I’m currently a Technical Support Engineer with over five years of experience in troubleshooting, investigation, and system optimization.
+While I’m actively pursuing a career in Cybersecurity, I’ve also developed a strong passion for Automation Engineering—especially building intelligent workflows and AI agents using tools like n8n.
+My portfolio reflects both paths, as I continue to grow in both domains

 ## Objective

-With over five years of experience as a Technical Support Engineer, I have developed a strong foundation in troubleshooting, root cause analysis, investigation, and research—skills that closely align with cybersecurity principles.
-My passion for cybersecurity stems from the analytical mindset required to solve complex technical challenges, uncover security threats, and continuously adapt to evolving risks.
+With over five years of experience in technical support, I’ve built a solid foundation in root cause analysis, cross-platform troubleshooting, and workflow resilience—skills that naturally align with cybersecurity and automation engineering.
+My interest in cybersecurity stems from the analytical mindset required to detect threats, respond to incidents, and adapt to evolving risks.
+At the same time, I’m deeply engaged in automation projects that leverage AI agents, API orchestration, and dynamic workflows using n8n.
-I am now eager to transition into cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or Cybersecurity Analyst.
-My goal is to leverage my problem-solving expertise and technical background to contribute to threat detection, incident response, and security operations while continuously expanding my knowledge in the field
+I’m currently seeking opportunities in either Cybersecurity (SOC Tier 1, Cybersecurity Analyst) or Automation Engineering, where I can apply my technical background to threat detection, workflow optimization, and intelligent system design.
+Whether building self-healing labs or automating chatbot interactions, I’m driven by a commitment to continuous learning and creating scalable, future-proof solutions.

 ## Skills